Texas Motorcycle Accident Lawyers Protecting Motorcyclists' Rights

 One of the results we highlight on our homepage is a motorcycle wreck where we recovered over $10,000,000.00 for our client, who was riding his motorcycle when an 18 –wheeler pulled out in front of him.
 The injuries were catastrophic and life changing.
 The case was not without the challenges that come with motorcycle injury cases.
 The two main defenses to the claim were the allegation our client was speeding, and that they could have prevented some of their injuries by wearing a helmet.
 This motorcycle wreck presented issues which are common to most motorcyclist accidents: serious personal injuries, financial devastation, false allegations that the motorcyclist caused the wreck and did not take steps to prevent their own injuries.

 If you have been in a motorcycle wreck, you may be facing the same or similar issues.
 Motorcyclists are more likely to sustain serious injuries than people riding in a car.
 Our lawyers have handled motorcycle wrecks involving wrongful death, head injuries, spinal cord injuries, broken bones, and torn ligaments and tendons.
-In addition, motorcycle wrecks can cause financial devastation.
-To make matters worse, false allegations of speeding or reckless driving are frequently made against motorcyclists.
+In addition, motorcycle accidents can cause financial devastation.
+To make matters worse, false allegations of speeding or reckless driving are frequently made in motorcycle accident cases.

-If you have been involved in a motorcycle accident you need to hire a law firm that knows the issues surrounding motorcycle wrecks.
-The attorneys at Tate Accident Law have experience addressing and overcoming the issues to get our clients’ the maximum amount of money for their injuries, financial losses, and impairment, pain, and suffering.
+If you have been involved in a motorcycle accident you need to hire a law firm that knows the issues surrounding motorcycle collisions.
+The motorcycle accident attorneys at Tate Accident Law have experience addressing and overcoming the issues to get our clients’ the maximum amount of money for their injuries, financial losses, and impairment, pain, and suffering.